How can you create SEO friendly content that can keep both users and search engines happy?

 - Quality of information?
-When it comes to quality of the information provided, is your page better than the rest and is it more helpful to users?
+When it comes to the quality of the information provided, is your page better than the rest, and is it more helpful to users?

 The more they can understand about your page, the greater are your chances of achieving a better ranking in their search results.

 Factors like content uniqueness, post title, introduction, body text, internal linking structure, the appearance of the page, authorship, and images are very important in SEO copywriting.

 this article is very useful.
 As iam a new learner so it helps me a lot.
 Thanks for all this information 🙂

 Thanks for explaining in detail about SEO Friendly Content, this will be helpful.

 Great article for content writing and seo optimization..

 Thanks for this wonderful post.
 SEO is an great part of blogging, and helps to get constant flow of traffic over long periods of time.
 Both on page and off page optimization are equally important, but I have been trying to learn more and more about on page optimization.
 Learned quite a few rocking tips on how to write SEO optimized posts.